+What is a possessive noun?
 A possessive noun is a noun that names who or what owns or has possession of something.

 In most cases, for singular nouns to show that possession, we add an apostrophe + s.
-For plural nouns we simply an apostrophe except for those few plural nouns that do not end in s.
+For plural nouns we simply add an apostrophe except for those few plural nouns that do not end in s.

-The car’s front seat
+- The car’s front seat

-Forming Possessive Nouns | Rules
+Possessive Nouns | Forming Rules

 When creating the possessive form of nouns, there are 5 simple rules as follows: